Julia Tukai Zvobgo: Political career

 Julia Zvobgo's earliest experience with racist repression was when she witnessed the arrest of her husband, then returning from the United States.
 Her husband was subsequently sentenced to 18 months’ imprisonment.
 Having become a member of Zanu at its formation in August 1963, Zvobgo and other young women bore the brunt of suppressive racist colonial rule which peaked under the Rhodesian Front.
 The banning of Zanu in 1964 saw her husband detained and restricted for six years at Sikombela and other camps of incarceration across the country.
 As a result, she went to the UK.
 From 1968 -1971 she studied in the United Kingdom and at Hillcroft in Surrey.
 Later, on a United Nations scholarship, she completed a diploma in Institutional Management at Leeds Polytechnic.
 She then continued her higher education in 1975 in the United States where her husband was studying and teaching.
-In 1977, she obtained a BA in Political Science from Lewis University in Illinois, USA.
-When her husband left for Mozambique to join others in the liberation struggle, Zvobgo moved to study at the University of Notre Dame in Indiana.
-In August 1978 she obtained a Master of Science degree in Administration.
+She completed a BA (Political Science, 1977) at Lewis University in Illinois, USA.
+When her husband left for Mozambique to join others in the liberation struggle, she would completed an MS (Administration, 1978) at Notre Dame University.

 Zvobgo's commitment to her family and nationalist values made her endure the constant harassment and torture at the hands of the Rhodesian security agents who accused her of smuggling political messages to and from her detained husband and his colleagues.
 From 1968-1978 Julia studied abroad and later joined her husband in the armed struggle in Mozambique where she was elected Administrative Secretary for Women's Affairs.
 She attended problems of women in military and refugee camps and was one of the pioneers of the Women's League.

 Zvobgo was among the first group of Zanu-PF cadres to return to Zimbabwe in December 1979 after the Lancaster House Conference.
 She was part of election directorate and helped open the party's head office at 88 Manica Road (now Robert Mugabe Road).
 She was imprisoned for two weeks during the 1980 election campaign for allegedly assisting Zanla forces in the Zvishavane area and was only released after the polls.
 Julia was elected MP for the Midlands constituency of Zvishavane at the historic 1980 elections and was subsequently elected secretary for publicity and information in the Women's League in 1984.

 Cde Zvobgo was also a member of the Zanu-PF Central Committee during the first decade of Zimbabwe's independence.
 She was elected Secretary for Publicity and Information in the Women's League in 1984 and re-elected MP for Zvishavane in 1985.
 She retired from active politics in 1990 to concentrate on family business.